Elie Saab channels inner sultan at Paris fashion week

 Despite a debut in black, Saab opted for warmer hues of champagne, taupe, rose, sky blue and jade for most of the collection, with a special emphasis on shimmering gold.

-“I didn’t like to use the colors of winter,” explained Saab after the show.
+“I didn’t like to use the colours of winter,” explained Saab after the show.

 He said that, because of their intricate beads, sequins and embroidery, it takes about six months for his atelier to create an elaborate wedding gown such as the full-skirted one that closed the show.

 The designer played with concepts of weight.
-While the peek-a-boo lace and light, warm colors of many dresses hinted at the ethereal, the rich embroidery covering the gowns imparted weight and gravitas.
+While the peek-a-boo lace and light, warm colours of many dresses hinted at the ethereal, the rich embroidery covering the gowns imparted weight and gravitas.

 These were not gowns for superficial starlets, and the covered shoulders and arms on most of the evening dresses are sure to sit well with more mature fans of Saab’s art.